siglun/danish-sonnets/README.md

 ## What are the sonnets about?

 Any piece of art are meant to be consumed by human beings.
 Poems should ideally be understood when read aloud and listened to.
+By humans.

 The cliché says that art and literature is about what it means to be human.
 Could we therefore hypothesize that the sonnets address this